-However, it’s not just chemicals you are getting rid of your homes by choosing eco-friendly paint products.
+However, it’s not just chemicals you are getting rid of in your homes by choosing eco-friendly paint products.
 Here are some added benefits to natural paints that should be considered:

 1. Minimized environmental impacts

 Natural or eco-friendly paints are strictly water-based paints without any oil base.
 Consequently, they aren’t toxic even when put to waste.
 Easily biodegradable, they leave very little impact on the environment.
 Over the years, technology has been improving and we now have amazing products with a range of colors for natural paints.

 2. Natural raw materials

 Natural paints are derived from plant extracts, lemon peels, bee wax, seed oil and the kind.
 This is what primarily defines the nature of eco-friendly paints.
 Consequently, producing natural paints don’t lead to unsafe emissions, and nor does it require precautions when you are applying it in your homes.

 3. Health benefits

 The young generation of homemakers is quite upbeat about eco-friendly paints today.
 Thankfully, this is the generation that does take the environment seriously and does their bit in fighting the global climate crisis we are facing.
 While natural or eco-friendly paints do cost a tad bit more, they do balance out the extra costs in the health benefits they provide.
 Being non-toxic, they do not lead to any kind of illness, normally seen with chemical-based paints.